cpicanco/cpicanco.github.io/README.md

 * _site/
 * media/

-All other files and directories are licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php) unless explicitly stated.
+All other files and directories are licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php) license unless explicitly stated.